liusongxiang/efficient_tts/README.md

+# EfficientTTS
-## Unofficial Pytorch implementation of "efficientTTS: An Efficient and High-Quality Text-to-Speech Architecture".
+## Unofficial Pytorch implementation of "EfficientTTS: An Efficient and High-Quality Text-to-Speech Architecture"([ArXiv](https://arxiv.org/abs/2012.03500)).

 ## Setup with virtualenv